team-dev-docs/spriteai-dev-docs/dev-docs-style-guide.md

-Make sure everything written is using british jargon
+- Make sure everything written is using british jargon
+- All markdown headers should end with the word "yo"